Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: The curves associated to Appell-Lauricella hypergeometric series

 \section{The curves associated to Appell-Lauricella hypergeometric series}

 In this section, we recall the definition of the curves associated to Appell-Lauricella hypergeometric series and properties of them.
-Let $K$ be a perfect field. \begin{Def} Let $N \geq 1$ be a positive integer which is coprime to the characteristic of $K$.
-Then a {\it curve associated to Appell-Lauricella hypergeometric series} is the 1-dimensional algebraic set
+Let $K$ be a field. \begin{Def} Let $N$ be a positive integer which is not a multiple of the characteristic of $K$.
+A {\it curve associated to Appell-Lauricella hypergeometric series} is the 1-dimensional algebraic set defined by